ColinIanKing/linux-next/Documentation/admin-guide/sysctl/kernel.rst

 lives in) pid namespace.
 When selecting a pid for a next task on fork kernel tries to allocate a number starting from this one.

+When set to -1, first-fit pid numbering is used instead of the next-fit.

 powersave-nap (PPC only)
 ========================